“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 Like back in the 80’s, when I worked at Vancouver’s new BC Place Stadium.

-And the Queen came to visit.
+And Queen Elizabeth and Prince Phillip came to visit.

 One I’ll never forget.